wiedehopf/graphs1090/README.md

 ### Move graphs data to adsb.im

+The old install needs to be 64bit, if it is not, you'll have to export to XML, import from XML on a 64bit system and then follow the following instructions.

 #### on the old install:

 - Update graphs1090 to the most recent version by running the install script